KaniBog/KaniBog-s-Portfolio/README.md

 - **Construction, Crypto, Energy, Food, Travel** → consistently high (19–22%)
 - **Healthcare & Education** surprisingly high
-- **Finance** still averages **~15% per event** Industries like **Aerospace, Crypto, Travel, and Construction** have extremely high average percentage cuts because many companies inside them executed deep, structural layoffs.
+- **Finance** still averages **~15% per event**

+*Key Takeaway:* Industries like **Aerospace, Crypto, Travel, and Construction** have extremely high average percentage cuts because many companies inside them executed deep, structural layoffs.

-Some industries don’t appear in the press much —
-but their employees quietly faced **deeper cuts**.
+Revealing how intense layoffs were at the company level.
+---
+## 2. Weighted Industry Layoff % (Industry-Wide Severity)

 ![Count vs Percent layoffs](images/Count%20vs%20Percentage%20Layoffs_Tableau.png)

+##
+In this `Tableau` representation, I used Tableau’s calculated field interface to build a weighted percentage metric that adjusts for company size and reflects how much of each entire industry’s workforce was actually affected.
+The dataset includes company-level percentages (for example, one company might lay off 40% while another lays off 100%), but simply averaging these values can distort the true picture.

+Instead, I created a calculated field that weights each layoff event by the number of employees affected.
+This ensures that large-scale layoffs influence the results proportionally, while small startup collapses don’t overwhelm the analysis.
+The weighted metric provides a far more accurate representation of how deeply each industry was impacted overall, offering a much clearer sense of where the **deepest structural damage** occurred across the global economy.

+For example:

+- Crypto companies show many 80–100% layoffs (because small startups failed), BUT the weighted impact is only ~16%, meaning one out of six crypto jobs disappeared industry-wide.

+- Large industries like Tech or Retail show lower weighted percentages but extremely high total layoffs — meaning layoffs were widespread but distributed.

+This metric reveals how deeply layoffs cut into the entire industry’s workforce, not just individual companies.

 ---